sfiala2/498_NO2_Pred/manuscript.md

 We used a combination of three different activation functions:

-&1.
+&a.
 Linear Activation - a linear activation uses the weights to multiply the inputs providing an output which is linearly proportional to the input.
 This function is also termed as no activation function as there is no further transformation being operated on the values.

-&2.
+&b.
 ReLU - Rectified Linear Activation Unit - even though very similar in appearance to a linear function, ReLU allows back-propagation of errors.
 This function always gives an output of 0 for negative values and behaves linearly for values greater than 0.

-&3.
+&c.
 Sigmoid activation - by implementing this activation function, the outputs are normalized and bound between 0 and 1.
 A sigmoid function provides a smooth gradient curve and much clearer predictions.

 Further, the compile function is used to compile the model created, which takes in a variety of arguments.
 We used an Adam optimizer which uses the combination of squared and moving average gradients to individually compute the learning rates for each parameter.
 As such it provides the benefits of both RMSProp and Stochastic Gradient Descent.